Ward (LDS Church): Branch

 A congregation that is in a district or that has too small a membership to be a ward may be organized as a branch of the church.
 Branches may be organized in stakes, but wards may not be organized in districts.
 Branches in a district, or those where no stake or district exist, fall under the jurisdiction of the mission president.

-Branches may also be formed for single adults, YSA, foreign-language, military personnel, retirees, or jail/prison/half-way house inmates where there is a need for special interests, but there are too few individuals to form a ward.
-As in the ward, the branch president in a single adult, YSA, or prison branch will typically be called from the stake or district in which the branch is organized, or those within close geographical proximity.
+Branches may also be formed for YSA, foreign-language, military personnel, retirees, or jail/prison/half-way house inmates where there is a need for special interests, but there are too few individuals to form a ward.
+As in the ward, the branch president in a YSA, or prison branch will typically be called from the stake or district in which the branch is organized, or those within close geographical proximity.
 Because of the nature of prison branches, all positions of authority will be called from outside of the branch.

 Some branches (called "care center" branches) are set up in nursing homes with meetings held on-site for people who cannot travel to a meetinghouse.
 In these branches, leaders are also called from the local stake.
+Most branches require at least 20 members and require four Melchizedek priesthood holders capable of serving in leadership positions.
+YSA branches require 50 active members in addition to the above requirement.